starkindustries/laptop-hacking-coffee/Pwn/BestBank/README.md

 process 25937 is executing new program: /bin/dash
 ```

-The program successfully execute the shell program `/bin/dash`.
+The program successfully executes the shell program `/bin/dash`.
 Awesome!

 Now run it without gdb.
 The program segfaults:
 ```